 LASIK, with the option of Monovision which consists of correcting the dominant eye for distance (Myopia, Hyperopia and/or Astigmatism)and the fellow eye for reading, has been a great way to eliminate or reduce the dependency of glasses.

-Other options are the Tecnis® and the Symfony multifocal lenses implant.
-This procedure is used on patients that have been diagnosed with cataracts but is has been as well the choice of many people that want to minimize their dependency on glasses for near, far and in between vision and are getting close to an age in which cataract surgery may be in their near future.
+Other options are the multifocal intraocular lenses Tecnis® and Symfony.
+This type of procedure is used on patients that have been diagnosed with cataracts but is also may be performed on people that want to minimize their dependency on glasses for near, far and in-between vision and are getting close to an age in which cataract surgery may be in their near future.